baltic soundprints

 toll

-Little Mary Phagan (2001) uses an a cappella recording as a starting point, performed by my good friend and frequent collaborator D.M.Ingalls.
-The song was taught to him by a friend years prior in Berkeley, CA, and taught to her by her mother as a lullaby when she was a toddler.
+Little Mary Phagan (2001) uses a vocal recording, performed by my good friend and frequent collaborator D.M.Ingalls, as a starting point.
+The song was taught to him by a friend years prior and taught to her by her mother as a lullaby when she was a toddler.
 It always struck me as a quintessential American song, based as it is on a true story which intertwines capitalism, violence and racism.

 My goal was to turn the solo voice into a chorus of sorts using a series of cascading delays.
 The effect of the various delays is a complex of shifting harmonies and rhythms which exaggerates the original performance and provides improvised commentary on the content as the tune unfolds.